Meaning of Fundamental Analysis

 The analyst uses these factors to analyze the fair market value of a stock or security.
-Thereafter, the analyst attempts a comparison of the fair market value so arrived with the current market price of the security.
+After that, the analyst attempts a comparison of the fair market value so arrive at the current market price of the security.
 It is to find out whether the stock is undervalued or over-valued.
 And then take the investment decision accordingly.
-The key questions are – Whether the timing is right time to invest?
-Is the security has enough potential with regard to return and appreciaion?
-And what could be the reasonable timeline for such appreciation, and so on.
+The key questions are – Whether the timing is the right time to invest?
+Is the security has enough potential with regard to return and appreciation?
+And what could be the reasonable timeline for such appreciation and so on?

-If the fair market value calculated using this analysis is higher than the current market price than the stock is recommended to buy.
+If the fair market value calculated using this analysis is higher than the current market price, then the stock is recommended to buy.
 Because it is assumed to be undervalued and vice versa.
 Lastly, this analysis is not only limited to stocks.
-Howeve, we must note that such an anlaysis happens and remains useful for other class of sescurities like bonds, debenture, and other related financial instruments.
+However, we must note that such an analysis happens and remains useful for other classes of securities like bonds, debenture, and other related financial instruments.

 Approaches for Fundamental Analysis

 Majorly there are two approaches for fundamental analysis.

 Top-down analysis is more like a funnel wherein the analysis begins with a broader perspective of the economy.
 Then it moves to sector and industry-specifics.
 While in the bottom-up approach, the analysis begins with the specific stock/security of the company, followed by sector specifics and then general economic status respectively.

 The analyst uses multiple tools for this analysis depending on the type of security or instrument being analyzed.
 For instance, some might use the company’s annual report for analyzing the earning capacity, total revenues generated, and the growth of EPS on a quarter on a quarter or year on year basis.